 *This exclusive club is members only.
 Keep walking up Newcomen Street and climb the stairs to the Obelisk for 360 degrees views over Newcastle.

 This magnificent state heritage listed building has seen better days but watch this space as it’s finally being restored to its former glory.

 Designed by Walter Liberty Vernon (also responsible for the NSW Art Gallery and Sydney’s Central Station) in his capacity as New South Wales Government Architect, this head turning building is a stunning piece of Edwardian Classical architecture.

 Built on the site of the old courthouse it includes a first-floor colonnade, arched windows, sandstone parapet and cupolas based (reputedly) on Palladio's Basilica at Vicenza.

 Google it and see if you can spot the similarities.
 Its scale reflects Newcastle’s prosperity in the late nineteenth century as the coal industry boomed while offering a glimpse of the state’s early postal and telecommunications practices.

-Believed to be Newcastle’s oldest surviving building, you’ll find this charming 1828 cottage tucked behind the Family Law Court in Bolton St.
+One of Newcastle’s oldest surviving buildings, you’ll find this charming 1857 cottage tucked behind the Family Law Court in Bolton St.